Loading…

 Roxane Sperber

 Roxy Sperber is the Clowes Conservator of Paintings at the Indianapolis Museum of Art (IMA) at Newfields.
-She is a founding member an editor of Materia: Journal of Technical Art History and serves on the AIC Sustainability Committee.
+She is a founding member and editor of Materia: Journal of Technical Art History and serves on the AIC Sustainability Committee.
 She completed a Postgraduate Diploma in the Conservation...
 Read More →

 Thursday May 29, 2025 3:00pm - 3:30pm CDT